lvpp/pysac/README.md

 This repository contains a reference implementation of pairwise interacting surface activity coefficient (SAC) equations.
-These is an accompanying paper showing the derivation of all equations used (link to be provided after publication).
+There is an accompanying paper showing the derivation of all equations used (link to be provided after publication).

 All the relevant SAC equations are implemented in the [pysac.py module](./pysac.py) favoring readability over efficiency.
+The base code is not dependent on how the surface interaction energies are actually calculated and then it can be adapted to work as a COSMO-RS/SAC, F-SAC, COSMO-SAC-Phi, etc. implementation.

 ## Interactive notebooks